attested-frontiers/landing-page/blog/progtradfi.md

 **Automatic yield became trustless.**

 Yield in DeFi works by staking tokens to a smart contract that puts them to productive use, mainly through lending and trading.
-The appeal lies in earning trustless yield—there's no need to trust a counterparty to follow the rules, though smart contract risk remains.
+The appeal lies in earning trustless yield; there's no need to trust a counterparty to follow the rules, though smart contract risk remains.
 Yield types and risk profiles have also evolved.
 Modern DeFi has moved beyond early design flaws that led to ponzinomics, LVR, and MEV, toward intents-based execution, LVR-resistant AMMs, and fast on-chain trading (e.g., Hyperliquid).

 ## Crypto meet A2A